eckardm/work-stuff/digital-processing/appraisal.md

 Preliminaries
 -------------

-Before digital processing can begin, an **Accession**, with an Identifier, must be created in ArchivesSpace and a **Resource** must have been spawned from it.
+Before digital processing can begin, an **Accession**, with an Identifier, must be created in ArchivesSpace and a **Resource** for it must exist.

 ![Spawning a Resource from an Accession](resource-from-accession.png)